 Cats and kittens can only be taken into Heronbank Rescue on the authorisation of the Committee.
 Where appropriate they will also have been vaccinated and neutered.
 If a fosterer suspects that a cat or kitten needs to see a vet, this must be referred to Lindsay Smith for assessment.
-Heronbank has to authorise treatment of the cat or kitten needs it.
+Heronbank must authorise all treatment before cats/kittens are taken to the vet.

 Fosterers should not take in other cats from any other source whilst our cats are in foster due to the risk of carrying disease to Heronbank Cats and vulnerable kittens and incurring potentially huge vet bills for the rescue.

 Foster homes are routinely home-checked before cats or kittens are placed there.
-We are not interested in your furnishings or how often you dust!
+We are not interested in your furnishings or how often you dust, we simply want to meet you and have a chat about fostering.
 It would help us to know what time frame you envisage fostering for us i.e. 6 months – 1 year and beyond or a matter of days/weeks.
 Knowing this will enable us to minimise the disruption to the cats/kittens.
 We also kindly ask that you do not change the names given to cats or kittens in your care as this will cause major disruption and confusion in the short and long term for Heronbank’s Administration Team.